angular/angular/.github/ISSUE_TEMPLATE.md

 #### What is the use-case or motivation for changing an existing behavior?

-#### Which versions of Angular, Material, OS, browsers are affected?
+#### Which versions of Angular, Material, OS, TypeScript, browsers are affected?

 #### Is there anything else we should know?